alexxispn/birthday-service-kata-java/README.md

 ## Enrich the exercise by adding more tests:

-* Ensure that the kata.email sent is correct and it is sent to the correct customer
+* Ensure that the email sent is correct and it is sent to the correct customer
-* Make a test to ensure that the service fails gracefully if the kata.email sending fails
+* Make a test to ensure that the service fails gracefully if the email sending fails
 * Make a test to ensure that the service fails gracefully if the repository fails

 ## How to start